official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “As the summer months approached I felt increasingly that the war was becoming unavoidable and the Bush Administration had made up its mind on this course of action.
-The only question remaining was whether the UK would join in the military assault.”35
+The only question remaining was whether the UK would join in the military assault.”[^35]

-34 Rice C. No Higher Honour: A Memoir of My Years in Washington.
+[^34]: Rice C. No Higher Honour: A Memoir of My Years in Washington.
 Simon & Schuster, 2011.
-35 Statement, 9 January 2011, pages 6‑7.
+[^35]: Statement, 9 January 2011, pages 6‑7.

 110

-The Report of the Iraq Inquiry97.
-Lord Williams added that he had used the summer to write a long note for Mr Straw on US military actions since the Second World War, the position taken by the UK Government on those actions, and the relevance to an invasion of Iraq, concluding with the suggestion that, “if war in Iraq was to involve the UK it would be strategic and
+97. Lord Williams added that he had used the summer to write a long note for Mr Straw on US military actions since the Second World War, the position taken by the UK Government on those actions, and the relevance to an invasion of Iraq, concluding with the suggestion that, “if war in Iraq was to involve the UK it would be strategic and